 \para{Evaluation} To evaluate the effectiveness of the mitigation and reduce the cost of querying the LLM, we conducted a simulation-based experiment.
 First, we built the classifiers that detect the hits and misses of $K$ tokens for each value of $K$ ($K = 1, 2, 3, 4$), following the method outlined in \autoref{subsec:evalpsa}.
 Since the timing differences become more pronounced as $K$ increases, we reduced the number of samples (i.e., $n$) in multi-sampling, and obtained the corresponding TPRs and FPRs for each classifier.
 Then we used an \textit{oracle} to simulate the classifiers by randomly sampling a number and determining whether it fell within the classification range.
-In this evaluation, we used the same repetitive trails method, dataset and fine-tuned model as described in \autoref{subsec:evalpsa}.
-The next-token predictor was modified to predict the next $K$ tokens. \autoref{tab:chunks_sim} presents the token recovery rate and the average number of queries needed to recover 1 token for $K = 1, 2, 3$ and $4$.
-The results show that as $K$ increases, the attack still achieves a notable recovery rate.
-For successfully recovered tokens, the average number of queries decreases with larger $K$ values, as the predictor quickly identifies tokens in easier-to-predict prompts.
-However, the overall recovery rate declines because the predictor increasingly struggles with harder-to-predict tokens at higher K values.
-When accounting for tokens not recovered within the maximum 80 allowed guesses, the average query cost per token recovery increases significantly.
+In this evaluation, we used the same repetitive trials method, dataset and fine-tuned model as described in \autoref{subsec:evalpsa}.
+The next-token predictor was modified to predict the next $K$ tokens. \autoref{tab:chunks_sim} presents the token recovery rate and the average number of queries per recovered token for $K = 1, 2, 3$ and $4$.
+The results show that increasing $K$ still yields a notable recovery rate, but the attack bottleneck shifts fundamentally.
+Larger $K$ amplifies timing differences between cache hits and misses, reducing false positives.
+At the same time, the predictor’s search space grows exponentially, making predictor accuracy the new bottleneck.
+For tokens that are successfully recovered, the average number of queries decreases with larger $K$ values, since the predictor can more easily identify tokens in simpler prompts.
+However, the overall recovery rates decline because the predictor struggles with harder tokens at higher $K$.
+As a result, although queries per recovered token drop, the total cost of recovering an entire prompt rises significantly.